Mihir-Bhasin/KeyLogger_c-/README.md

 # Requirements:
 1.g++ compilier
-2.Windows Environment (Not compatiable with MacOS or Linux)
+2.Windows Environment (Not compatiable with MacOS or Linux).